steebn/WebFOCUS-VSCode/README.md

 ## Known Issues

-Please use the [Issues tab](https://github.com/steebn/WebFOCUS-VSCode/issues) to report any issues or feature requests.
+Please use the [Issues tab](https://github.com/steebn/WebFOCUS-VSCode/issues) to report any issues or to make any feature requests.

 ## Release Notes